Active assembly and non-reciprocal dynamics of elastic membranes: Supplementary Information

 \subsection{Analysis methods}

-\textit{Rendering of 3D composite system (Fig.~\ref{fig:overview}):} The 3D image of the two fluorescent channels (488 nm for phalloidin-labeled actin, 647 nm for microtubules) was rendered using Imaris software.
+\textit{Rendering of 3D composite system (Fig.~\ref{fig:overview}):} The 3D image of the two fluorescent channels (488 nm for phalloidin-labeled actin, 647 nm for MTs) was rendered using Imaris software.

-\textit{In-plane velocities from confocal data (Figs.~\ref{fig:sample-timeline},~\ref{fig:bending--stretching-membrane},~\ref{fig:SI-bending-membrane}):} To adjust uneven brightness over the field of view, images were divided by a background image.
-Each confocal z-stack in the time sequence was converted to a 2D image using maximum-intensity z-projection.
-Instantaneous in-plane velocity fields were estimated using Particle Image Velocimetry (PIV) software~\cite{Thielicke2021}.

-\textit{In-plane velocities from wide-field data (Figs.~\ref{fig:oscillations}):} Instantaneous in-plane velocity fields were estimated using PIV ~\cite{Thielicke2021}.
-Masks were used to account for the membrane boundaries.
-For the 8 mm wide samples, two images were stitched to visualize the entire membrane width.
+\textit{In-plane velocities from widefield and confocal data (Figs.~\ref{fig:network-formation-slow},~\ref{fig:oscillations}):} To adjust for uneven illuminations over the field of view, images were divided by a background image.
+Confocal $z$-stacks were converted to 2D images using maximum-intensity $z$-projection.
+Instantaneous in-plane velocity fields were estimated using the 2D Particle Image Velocimetry (PIV) software~\cite{Thielicke2021}.
+For acquiring PIV on the entire sample (Fig.~\ref{fig:oscillations}A), a 4X objective was used to scan the sample with six images that were then stitched together.
+For the 8 mm wide samples (Fig.~\ref{fig:oscillations}D), two images were stitched together.

-\textit{Calculation of velocity autocorrelations (Figs.~\ref{fig:sample-timeline} and~\ref{fig:oscillations}):} We calculated the scalar autocorrelation of the velocity field $C_v (\Delta x, \Delta y, t) = \langle \vec{v}(x+\Delta x,y+\Delta y,t+\Delta t)\cdot \vec{v}(x,y,t)\rangle$ using a Fast Fourier Transform.
-To avoid circular autocorrelation, the velocity fields were zero-padded by 1/4th of the field size on both side of the $x$- and $y$-axes.
-The padded field was convolved with a copy of it with axes reversed using the function \textit{fftconvolve} of the SciPy package with a `valid' mode setting.
-Correlation values were locally normalized to take into account the change of correlation window size at the filed boundaries due to the padding.
+\textit{Calculation of velocity correlation length (Fig.~\ref{fig:network-formation-slow}F):} We calculated the scalar autocorrelation of the velocity field $C_{vv} (\Delta x, \Delta y, t) = \langle \vec{v}(x+\Delta x,y+\Delta y,t+\Delta t)\cdot \vec{v}(x,y,t)\rangle$ using a Fast Fourier Transform.
+To avoid circular autocorrelation, the velocity fields were zero-padded by 1/4th of the field size on both sides of the $x$- and $y$-axes.
+The padded field was convolved with a copy of it with axes reversed using the SciPy function \texttt{fftconvolve} with the ``valid'' mode setting.
+Correlation values were locally normalized to take into account the change of correlation window size at the boundaries due to the padding.
+Finally, the correlation length was defined as $\ell_v = \sqrt{\int_A{C_{vv}(x,y)}dxdy}$, where $A$ is the area in the $(x,y)$ plane of lags such that $C_{vv}(x,y) \geq 0$.